Yosshy-123/Yosshy-123/README.md

 Email: Yosshy_123@proton.me

 ### Work inquiries
-For business inquiries or project proposals, please email me at Yosshy_123@proton.me.
-Include a project summary, timeline, and budget if applicable.
-I will reply as soon as possible.
+For work-related inquiries, please email me at Yosshy_123@proton.me

+Please include "Work Inquiry" in the subject line and a brief description of the project.